Kelly McGillis: Film

-After making her film debut in Reuben, Reuben in 1983, McGillis's breakout role was that of an Amish mother in Witness (1985) for which she received Golden Globe and BAFTA award nominations.
-Her next high-profile role was that of flight instructor Charlotte Blackwood (call sign "Charlie") in the 1986 fighter-pilot film Top Gun starring Tom Cruise.
+After making her film debut in Reuben, Reuben in 1983, McGillis's breakout role was that of an Amish mother in Witness (1985), for which she received Golden Globe and BAFTA award nominations.
+Her next high-profile role was that of flight instructor Charlotte Blackwood (call sign "Charlie") in the 1986 fighter-pilot film Top Gun, starring alongside Tom Cruise.
+In 1987, McGillis acted in the romance film Made in Heaven alongside Timothy Hutton, which was produced by Lorimar Productions.